vippsas/vipps-developers/faqs/common-problems-faq.md

 The most common reasons why payments are not completed are:

 1. The debit/credit card has expired.
-   Vipps notifies users in the app in good time before a card expires, but users must update the card(s) themselves.
+   We notify users in the app in good time before a card expires, but users must update the card(s) themselves.
-   Vipps verifies cards for *every* payment (resulting in an extremely low fraud rate).
+   We verify cards for *every* payment (resulting in an extremely low fraud rate).
-   **Please note:** Vennebetaling (P2P) uses bank accounts directly, not the card.
+   **Please note:** *Vennebetaling* (Person-to-person) uses bank accounts directly, not the card.
    It's therefore possible for a user to pay another person (using the bank account), but not be able to pay a merchant (since the card is expired).
 2. The debit/credit is no longer valid.
    This can happen when a user has received a new card, but the previous card's expiry date has not yet been reached.
-   See 1. above.
+   See point 1 above.
 3. For freestanding card payments with the
    [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/): If the card issuer does not correctly handle the "3D Secure step up", meaning the required secure